3.3 Corporate Center

 [GCD] New versions of system software were exposed on System M after they had been checked out at CISL and MIT.
 The System M service was also used for final packaging and tape generation for MR releases.

 Customer support for Multics included managing Multics Trouble Reports and developing special communications software.

-The project to get Multics certified as a B2 system by the NCSC involved work by many PMDC Multicians, including functional test development, thorough testing of the release on System M, system documentation (MDD series), release procedures, and ongoing testing and security audit to endure that later changes remained secure.
+The project to get Multics certified as a B2 system by the NCSC involved work by Multicians at many locations.
+At PMDC, the B2 project included functional test development, thorough testing of the release on System M, system documentation (MDD series), new release procedures, and ongoing testing and security audit to endure that later changes remained secure.
 Gary Dixon was the designated NSA Vendor Security Analyst for maintaining the B2 rating.

 [GCD] System MB was the part of System M that was used for benchmark support.
 CPUs and other resources could be switched from one machine to the other, allowing benchmark development while service was running, and then making a big configuration for actual benchmark runs.

 3. Timeline, Locations and Moves